scala/scala3/docs/docs/usage/scaladoc/scaladocDocstrings.md

 - `@see` reference other sources of information like external document links or related entities in the documentation.
 - `@note` add a note for pre or post conditions, or any other notable restrictions or expectations.
 - `@example` for providing example code or related example documentation.
-- `@usecase` provide a simplified method definition for when the full method definition is too complex or noisy.
-An example is (in the collections API), providing documentation for methods that omit the implicit canBuildFrom.

 ### Member grouping tags